scoskey/m0037/notes.md

 * (UG) If $T\vdash\phi(c)$, then $T\vdash\forall x\phi(x)$.
 * (EI) If $T\cup\set{\phi(c)}\vdash\alpha$, then $T\cup\set{\exists x\phi(x)}\vdash\alpha$.

-The proof of the theorem is tedious but not difficult, we refer the reader to one of our references.
+The proof of the theorem is tedious but not conceptually difficult, we invite you to find it in a reference such as Kunen's book.

 **Example** We will show that $T=\emptyset$ proves the sentence $\forall x P(x)\wedge Q(x)\to \forall y P(y)$.